ast-hugger/fabulae/text/pressurised.md

 'Of course, Mr. Holmes,' Thripp said, though his voice was hollow.
 He was still staring at the knowledge boxes.
 'We shall be at your disposal.'

 Holmes had turned toward the door, but now he paused and looked back at Thripp.
 'One more thing, Professor.
 The machine's response to the query about Sir Reginald's death—you said the capitalisations were impossible.
-That the machine has no mechanism for emphasis.'
+That the machine has no skill of emphasis.'

 'That is correct, Mr. Holmes.'